LuigiBrosNin/UNI/Master first year/Computer graphics/Computer graphics.md

 	- Fairness -> low variation in a curve
 		- ![[Pasted image 20250622190242.png]]
 	- smoothing surface basically
-	- works like in image denoising bit with
+	- works like in image denoising but with meshes
 6. Deformation/Editing
 7. Text-to-3D
 	- generate a 3D model from your words
 8. Shape Analysis
 	- Understand important semantic features
 	- symmetry detection, correspondence, segmentation
 ## 2 - Rendering
 ### 2.1 Rendering Pipeline
 **Rendering** -> "engine" that creates images from 3D scenes and a virtual camera